 Medicaid waivers are for people with disabilities and chronic health conditions.
 They allow healthcare professionals to provide care in a person’s home or community instead of a long-term care facility.

 Medicare is a federal program.
-To be eligible for Medicare, a person must be age 65 years or above.
-People younger than age 65 years may also be eligible, but only if they have specific health conditions.
+To be eligible, a person must be 65 years or older.
+People under 65 may also be eligible if they have specific health conditions or disabilities.

 Medicaid is a joint federal and state program providing health benefits for those who meet the eligibility requirements.
-The program provides for millions of United States citizens, including:
+It provides health coverage for various populations in the United States, including:

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan: